ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/page_guide.rst

 when/where to test it, otherwise, you spend all the optimization time doing system calls to the clock.

-IMHO, the most effective way to do it is to test time at the very end of the decoding.
+IMHO, the most effective way to do it is to test time at the very begining of the decoding.
 If the current time is larger than the maximum time allowed, simple return ``Inf`` or ``-Inf`` according to your optimization direction.
 In this way, we make the solution **invalid** since it violates the maximum time allowed.
 The BRKGA framework takes care of the rest.

+.. _doxid-guide_1guide_tips_multi_threading:

 Multi-threading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^